czgaotian/learning-languages/interview/qa/behaviorQuestion.md

 ## Tell me about a problem you've had getting along with a work associate.

+-

 ## Talk about a project you are most passionate about, or one where you did your best work.

+Last year, I developed an blog system, based on next.js and use notion to CMS, called notion-next-base.
+I used some Vercel api, so it is better to deployed on Vercel.
+The customs can create or edit their post on notion, and post on their web side just one click.

 ## What are your career goals

 ## What is the most challenging aspect of your current project?

+I developed a gb emulator base javascript, and the most challenging is debug the PPU component.
+In this sector, u need to read document carefully, understanding the status machine of render cycle.

 ## Why do you want to work here?

 ## What words would your colleagues use to describe you?

 ## Could you share your top consideration when you look for a job?
 For example，when you get several offers of these companies, what do you think about most?
 Salary？Location? and something else?

+- First is industry.
+Compared to traditional industries, I prefer the finance and technology industries.
+- Secondly, I prefer a flat management structure, as it allows the company to operate more efficiently and enables me to fully use my skills.

 ## What's your ideal working environment?